1jour1vin

 Wine noted (guide 2024) 1*Star (Very successful wine)

-After 30 months in 500-liter barrels, this cuvée delivers a rich bouquet of jammy black fruits (blackberry, blackcurrant), mocha, and toast.
-A wood-fruit combination that also fills the palate with a full-bodied, fleshy, opulent, and voluminous texture.
-Character and potential.
+After 30 months in 500-liter barrels, this cuvée offers a rich bouquet of jammy black fruits (blackberry, blackcurrant), mocha, and toasted notes.
+This blend of wood and fruit also characterizes a full-bodied, rich, opulent, and voluminous palate.
+It has character and potential.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France